Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | i | boolean |  |
 | b | boolean |  |

-<p>Add Items to cart.
-See `AddCartRequest` in schema of request body for the list of attributes needed to add items to a cart.
-On successful request, returns cart response containing details of items, coupons available etc.these attributes will be fetched from the folowing api's</p>
+Use this API to add items to the cart.

 *Success Response:*

-Response of the cart object including all item details included in .the cart,coupons etc.
+Success.
+Returns a cart object as shown below.
+Refer `AddCartResponse` for more details.

 Schema: `AddCartResponse`